 Has anything about working with The Coding Space surprised you?

-DP: I was thrilled to see one of the classes has twelve kids, eleven of whom are girls.
-We were really surprised and excited to see this gender representation, considering the current minority of women in technology!
+DP: I was thrilled to see that one of our classes at MS 136 had twelve kids, eleven of whom were girls.
+We were really surprised and excited to see this gender representation, considering the current dearth of women in tech!

-Our team at The Coding Space is incredibly grateful for the opportunity to work with TradeZero to create free after-school coding classes for the students at IS 136.
+Our team at The Coding Space is incredibly grateful for the opportunity to work with TradeZero to create free after-school coding classes for students in Brooklyn.
 To learn more about the Community Partnership Program with The Coding Space, please visit this link.